Must-be-Ash/between-friends/embedded-docs/react-components.md

 ## Overview

-CDP React components provide pre-built, customizable UI elements for common wallet and authentication flows, built on top of the CDP Embedded Wallets SDK.
+CDP React components provide pre-built, customizable UI elements for common self-custodial wallet and authentication flows, built on top of the CDP Embedded Wallets SDK.
 This guide will help you get started with `@coinbase/cdp-react` components in your application.

 <Tip>
-  Check out the [CDP Web SDK reference](https://coinbase.github.io/cdp-web) for comprehensive method signatures, types, and examples.
+  Check out the [CDP Web SDK reference](/sdks/cdp-sdks-v2/react) for comprehensive method signatures, types, and examples.
 </Tip>

 ## Prerequisites